1. What is in this policy?

 a.
 General identification and contact information

-We may collect and process your name, address, phone number, email address, IP address, user name, password, age, gender and date of birth when you provide them to us, for example, when you:
+We may collect and process your name, address, phone number, email address, IP address (a code given to devices connected to a computer network that uses the internet), username, password, age, gender and date of birth when you share them with us, for example, when you:

-We will combine the information we collect about you so that we can tailor our communications with you, serve you age appropriate content you find relevant and engaging and serve you relevant adverts, if you having given us consent to do so.
+We will combine the information we collect about you so that we can tailor our communications with you such as emails or texts and bring you age appropriate content we think you might enjoy.
+We’ll also serve you adverts we think you would find relevant as long as you have given us your consent to do so.
 You can manage your advertising preferences through our Privacy Manager.

 Please visit our FAQs page and refer to our “How Global Player uses your data” section for more detail on what personal information we collect when you register a Global Player account.

 We may collect your name, bank account and sort code, for example, to transfer a cash prize to you if you have won one of our competitions.